Explainable Artificial Intelligence for Autonomous Driving: A Comprehensive Overview and Field Guide for Future Research Directions: XAI for autonomous driving: A survey

 Explaining how perceived environmental states are mapped to actions has also recently received attention in the autonomous driving community.
-In this regard, the field of explainable reinforcement (XRL) is a relatively new and emerging research avenue on explainable AI \cite{heuillet2021explainability, milani2022survey}.
-Like vision-based explanations, XRL techniques also aim to provide some forms of interpretability on chosen actions of a vehicle either using intrinsically transparent or post-hoc explanations.
+In this regard, the field of explainable reinforcement learning (XRL) is a relatively new and emerging research avenue on XAI \cite{heuillet2021explainability, milani2023explainable, bekkemoen2024explainable}.
+Like vision-based explanations, XRL techniques also aim to provide some forms of justifications on chosen actions of a vehicle either via intrinsically interpretable design or post-hoc explanations.
 One of the early works in this context is the Semantic Predictive Control (SPC) framework \cite{pan2019semantic}, where the authors propose a data-efficient policy learning approach that predicts future semantic segmentation and provides visual explanations of a learned policy.
 The framework concatenates multi-scale intermediate features from RGB with tiled actions.
 The joined modules are then fed into the multi-scale prediction model that predicts future features.
-Finally, in the last part of the pipeline, the information prediction module inputs the latent feature representation and outputs relevant driving signals alongside the semantic segmentation of the scene.
-The graphical description of the SPC framework is provided in Figure \ref{fig:SPC_framework}. \\ Chen et al. \cite{chen2021interpretable} introduce a sequential \textit{latent environment model} learned with reinforcement learning and a probabilistic graphical model-based approach that can interpret autonomous cars' actions.
-They use video cameras and LIDAR images as input in the CARLA simulator.
-For the purpose of interpretability of actions and explainability of a learned policy, they generate a bird-eye mask.
+Finally, in the last part of the pipeline, the information prediction module inputs the latent feature representation and outputs driving signals alongside the semantic segmentation of the scene. \\ Chen et al. \cite{chen2021interpretable} introduce a sequential \textit{latent environment model} learned with RL and a probabilistic graphical model-based approach interpreting autonomous cars' actions via a bird-eye mask.
+They use video cameras and LIDAR images as input in the CARLA simulator \cite{dosovitskiy2017carla}.
+For the purpose of interpretability of actions and explainability of a learned policy, they generate a bird-eye mask (i.e., Figure \ref{fig:int_end_to_end_driving}).
 Their model outperforms the used baseline models - DQN, DDPG, TD3, and SAC.
-Similarly, Wang et al. \cite{wang2021learning} propose an interpretable end-to-end vision-based motion planning (IVMP) to interpret the underlying actions of an intelligent vehicle.
-They use semantic maps of bird-view space in order to plan the motion trajectories of an autonomous car.
+Similarly, Wang et al. \cite{wang2021learning} propose an interpretable end-to-end vision-based motion planning (IVMP) to interpret the underlying actions of a self-driving vehicle.
+They use semantic maps of a bird-view space in order to plan the motion trajectories of an autonomous car.
 Moreover, the IVMP approach uses an optical flow distillation network that can improve the real-time performance of the network.
 The experiments conducted on the nuScenes dataset \cite{caesar2020nuscenes} show the superiority of the proposal over modern approaches in semantic map segmentation and imitation of human drivers.
 In another probabilistic decision-making model, Wang et al. \cite{wang2021uncovering} approach lane merging task as a dynamic process and integrate internal states into joint Hidden Markov Model (HMM) and Gaussian Mixture Regression (GMM).
-The experiments collected on the INTERACTION
+The experiments conducted on the